victorhgo/6.0001-Introduction-to-Computer-Science-and-Programming-in-Python/Lecture 3.md

     print("Cube root of " + str(cube) + " is " + str(guess))
 ```

+!!!
+S Note that _Exhaustive enumeration_ only works if the set of values being searched includes the value.

 _abs() function returns the absolute value of the given number.
 If the number is a complex number, abs() returns its magnitude._

 > Approximate Solutions